-Senior PetsPosted over 4 years ago by Holly
+Senior PetsPosted about 7 years ago by Holly

 November is Adopt A Senior Pet Month!
 It's a great time to 1. give our senior pets a loving pat on the head, 2. tell someone why older dogs are a desirable addition.

 Frequently, puppies are brought into young families for the express purpose of being the kids' pal and teaching them responsibility and compassion.
 Ten years later, the kids leave for college and the dog is left without a purpose.
 Dogs who find a new family at this stage can continue in their original role of companionship for many more years.
 Senior dogs are also left homeless when their owners die or become unable to care for them.